We had tried to get out of Ullapool.

 “It does no say ‘nineteen pounds sixty six pence’ now, does it?”

-We begged.
-We pleaded.
-Told her we wouldn’t hook up the electricity to the van, all we needed was a hot shower.
-She remained unmoved.
+We beg.
+We plead.
+We tell her we won’t hook up the electricity to the van, all we needed was a hot shower.
+She remains unmoved.

-After all the travelling I was broken.
+After all the travelling I am broken.
 But there aren’t many other sleeping options up here.

-It looked like our luck, having journeyed the country, so many endless miles, had run out at the worst possible time.
+It looks like our luck, having journeyed the country, so many endless miles, has run out at the worst possible time.

-A lumbering figure appeared from behind the admin portacabin.
+A lumbering figure appears from behind the admin portacabin.

-“Here,” said the owner’s husband in a hushed voice, shaking slightly, handing me a 50 pence piece coin.
+“Here,” says the owner’s husband in a hushed voice, shaking slightly, handing me a 50 pence piece coin.

 “Take it.
 But don’t tell her I gave it to you.”

-I bounced back into the office, slapping the money down.
+I bounce back into the office, slapping the money down.
 “We’ll have a berth please.”

-Having carefully counted, the Scottish dragon looked up with growling mistrust.
+Having carefully counted, the Scottish dragon looks up with growling mistrust.

 “Where did yae get this?”

-A tremulous hulking figure stood behind her, waving his hands pleadingly in the air.
+A tremulous hulking figure stands behind her, waving his hands pleadingly in the air.